 Return harvests are permitted for GUIDED BUCK HUNTS ONLY and only if a fair harvest opportunity (determined at guide's discretion) was not presented to the hunter.
 If you are not presented with a fair opportunity to harvest a buck during your visit (as determined by your guide), you may return within 1 year, incurring only lodging, dining, guide and blind fees -- but no additional harvest fees.
 Return harvests are only permitted for bucks and only for guided hunts.
-There are no return harvest opportunities for does that may be included in your deer hunting package.
-If you take and miss your shot, or if you wound a deer, even if the animal is not recovered, this will be considered a fair opportunity meaning all package charges will apply and the buck will be considered killed.
+There are no return harvest opportunities for does or turkey that may be included in your hunting package.
+If you take and miss your shot, or if you wound a deer or turkey, even if the animal is not recovered, this will be considered a fair opportunity meaning all package charges will apply and the deer or turkey will be considered killed.

 You must sight-in your rifle before going to the blind; or you must at least shoot your rifle to confirm its accuracy.